reggiegunawan88/weather-forecast-app/README.md

 ## Environment Setup

-To run the app properly, you must setting up API and Access keys for both OpenWeatherMap and Unsplash using your own keys.
+To run the app properly on development environment, you must setting up API endpoint and Access keys for OpenWeatherMap, Unsplash, and Geoapify using your own keys.

-To retrieve OpenWeatherMap API key, you can go here: https://home.openweathermap.org/api_keys To retrieve Unsplash Access Key, you can go here: https://home.openweathermap.org/api_keys
+To retrieve OpenWeatherMap API key, you can go here: https://home.openweathermap.org/api_keys To retrieve Unsplash Access Key, you can go here: https://home.openweathermap.org/api_keys To retrieve Geoapify Access Key, you can go here: https://www.geoapify.com/get-started-with-maps-api

 After you successfully retrieved both keys, create a new .env file on root level project and copy paste the content from .env.example file, and fill each of the API key value.
 It will looks like this later: